Tourism

 Peel Tower

-The iconic tower on Holcombe Hill in Rams bottom is an honor to Bury’s famed son, Sir Robert Peel, who created the city police force and helped two times as the Prime Minister in the Nineteenth Century.
-Guests to the year 1852 commemorative could imagine spectacular opinions of Greater Manchester and beyond to that.
-The sheer climb up the hill is worth the exertion, and those who are coming from far must take the casual to relish the village of Rams bottom and the East Lancashire Railway.
+The iconic tower on Holcombe Hill in Rams Bottom is an honour to Bury’s famed son, Sir Robert Peel, who created the city police force and helped two times as the Prime Minister in the Nineteenth Century.
+Guests to the year 1852 commemorative could imagine spectacular opinions of Greater Manchester and beyond, too.
+The sheer climb up the hill is worth the exertion, and those who are coming from far must take the casual to relish the village of Rams Bottom and the East Lancashire Railway.

 The determination of We Face Forward was to inaugurate a “new global dialogue” and to discover, in the words of its Creative Director Maria Balshaw: